ISCPIF/marius-method/README.md

 This project contains the source files to reproduce the results of experiments on the MARIUS model.
 This experiment is described in the paper:

-An incremental method for building and evaluating multi-agent models, submitted to JASS, under review, 2014.
+An incremental method for building and evaluating multi-agent models, submitted to JASSS, under review, 2014.

 Generate documentation of the model is published [here](http://iscpif.github.io/marius-method/).